piisa/piisa/docs/usage.md

 ### 2.2.
 Preprocess

-In order to process other types of documents, install the `pii-preprocess` package.
-This will add a `pii-preprocess` command-line script that can read documents in other formats, and convert them to YAML Source Documents, hence allowing its processing by `pii-detect`.
+In order to process documents in different formats than YAML or JSON, install the `pii-preprocess` package.
+This will add a `pii-preprocess` command-line script that can read documents in some other formats and convert them to YAML Source Documents, hence allowing its processing by `pii-detect`.

 The current supported formats are: plain text files (with different options on how to split the document in chunks), Microsoft Word files and CSV files.
-Future packages, or plugins, will add more formats.
+Future versions, or plugins, will add more formats.

 ### 2.3.
 Transform

 The `pii-transform` package can read a PiiCollection and use it to _modify_ a SourceDocument, replacing PII occurrences with a different string, according to a set of possible substitution policies.

 This package provides also two wrapper command-line scripts (as shown in the above end-to-end section):